 This Focus Group is co-led by Rudolf Diesel Industry Fellow Dr.-Ing.
-Mirko R. Bothien (Ansaldo Energia Switzerland) and Hans Fischer Fellow Dr. Luca Magri (University of Cambridge), who are hosted by Prof. Dr.-Ing.
+Mirko R. Bothien (Zurich University of Applied Sciences; formerly Ansaldo Energia) and Hans Fischer Fellow Dr. Luca Magri (Imperial College London), who are hosted by Prof. Dr.-Ing.
 Thomas F. Sattelmayer (Thermodynamics, TUM) and Prof. Dr. Wolfgang Polifke (Thermo-Fluid Dynamics, TUM) respectively.
 Dr. Nguyen Anh Khoa Doan is the IAS-TUM postdoctoral fellow working with Luca Magri.
 This Focus Group partly continues the work in flow instability of the Alumni Focus Group Advanced Stability Analysis.

 We study one of the most intractable and persistent challenges in the development of propulsion and power-generation engineering with unconventional approaches: Prediction, understanding of reacting flow dynamics’ mechanisms, and control of extreme events in fluids with artificial-intelligence algorithms and advanced clean power-generation technologies.